Josh Suggs: Professional

 He signed with San Jose Earthquakes of Major League Soccer on March 9, 2012.

-On April 5, 2012 Suggs was loaned to NASL club Tampa Bay Rowdies for the 2012 season.
+On April 5, 2012, Suggs was loaned to NASL club Tampa Bay Rowdies for the 2012 season.

 Suggs was waived by San Jose on June 28, 2012.

 Colorado Springs Switchbacks FC

 Suggs signed with Colorado Springs Switchbacks of the United Soccer League in January 2016.
 Suggs scored his first goal for the Colorado Springs Switchbacks in a 2–1 friendly victory against Air Force Falcon's Soccer team.

+New Mexico United

+In November of 2018 New Mexico United announced that they had signed Suggs for their inaugural USL Championship season in 2019.